arifszn/gitprofile/README.md

 All the magic happens in the file `gitprofile.config.js`.
 Open it and modify it according to your preference.

-These are the default values:
+Click to expand the default values:

 <details>
 <summary>gitprofile.config.js</summary>